 Shaun McNiff teaches and lectures on the arts and healing, creativity practice, leadership, and art-based research.
 An exhibiting painter whose art assimilates different elements of his lifework, McNiff is also the author of many books including Trust the Process, Art as Medicine, Art Heals, Art-Based Research, Depth Psychology of Art, and Integrating the Arts in Therapy.
 His writings have been translated into Chinese, Japanese, Spanish, Portuguese, Russian, German, and other languages.
 In 1974, McNiff established Lesley's Integrated Art in Education and Expressive Therapies graduate programs, both emphasizing relationships amongst the arts and other areas of professional practice.
 Honors and awards include the Honorary Life Member Award of the American Art Therapy Association and citations from the Massachusetts House of Representative and Senate for founding the Expressive Arts Therapy profession.
 McNiff left Lesley in 1995 to serve as Provost and Dean of Endicott College and returned in 2002 as the first University Professor.

 Dr. Raquel Stephenson is a board certified, registered art therapist (ATR-BC) and a licensed creative arts therapist (LCAT).
-She joined Lesley in 2013 as a core faculty member of the Expressive Therapies Division, in the Art Therapy Program.
+She joined Lesley in 2013 as a core faculty member of the Graduate Department of Expressive Therapies, in the Art Therapy Program.
 Prior to joining Lesley, Dr. Stephenson was a 2010/2011 Fulbright Scholar to Estonia, where she taught at in the Department of Applied Creativity at Tallinn University and continues to teach periodically as a visiting guest lecturer.
 Dr. Stephenson teaches in New York University’s graduate art therapy program and has taught at School of Visual Arts in the graduate art therapy program.
 Committed to improving the lives of older adults through the arts, Dr. Stephenson’s clinical work and research has focused on a wide spectrum of older populations.
 She was the founder, clinical supervisor and program director of New York University’s Creative Aging Therapeutic Services - a community-based program that provided art therapy to well older adults and those with dementia.
 She also worked on the geriatric psychiatry unit at St. Luke’s hospital in New York City, and with programs for individuals with HIV/AIDS.
 She presents her work on the intersection of arts and aging and consults with emerging clinical art therapy programs nationally and internationally, and recently designed and implemented the first creative arts therapy program for older adults with dementia in Estonia.
 Dr. Stephenson serves on the advisory councils of Arts for the Aging in Rockville, MD, and the Art Therapy Outreach Center in New York City.
 She also serves on the review panel of the International Journal of Creativity and Human Development, located in Scotland.
 Dr. Stephenson is involved with the American Art Therapy Association, and is currently serving on the Educational Program Review Board.

 Dr. Becky Zarate is an Assistant Professor/Music Therapy Coordinator, GSASS